coderpy04/FI-Money/README.md

 - Rate limiting should be considered for production
 - Docker containers run with appropriate security settings

-## License

-This project is licensed under the ISC License.

-## Support

-If you encounter any issues or have questions, please create an issue in the repository.

 ---

 **Note**: Remember to add your `.env` file to `.gitignore` to avoid committing sensitive information to version control.